sara-sabr/ITStrategy/_pages/en/strategy-build-vs-buy.md

 However, if the goal is for the Government of Canada to be able to align with ever changing requirements, efforts should continue to be made to increase the government's capacity for in-house development[^20]<sup>,</sup>[^21], insofar as doing so does not prevent alignment with government direction.
 In order to ensure that the department continues to improve its ability to maintain control of service delivery for the benefit of Canadians, the department should focus on increasing its core competencies[^22] in order to increase the rate at which it is able to deliver services to Canadians.

-Further, in alignment with Canada’s Cloud First Strategy and in order to gain from the benefits outlined in said strategy, modified builds should also leverage cloud technologies wherever possible.
+Further, in alignment with Canada's Cloud First Strategy and in order to gain from the benefits outlined in said strategy, modified builds should also leverage cloud technologies wherever possible.
 Given this, it is imperative that the department create an environment where vendors are able to build digital services leveraging modern technologies, such as cloud, in order to enable the digital delivery of services to Canadians.

 ### Strategic Actions (In Progress)